One person shot in Plaquemine Tuesday evening near historic locks, levee

 As a nearby council meeting dismissed around 7:20 p.m., some heard the gunfire on their way out.

-Police are asking witnesses to meet near the historic locks to discuss the incident.
+Police met with witnesses near the historic locks to discuss the incident shortly after.

 The victim is expected to survive his injuries.